spesml/spesml.github.io/3_Plugin/6_technical_viewpoint.md

 TODO: can be specified by using [Technical Interface Types](#technical-interface-type) and [Channels](#channel).

 ### ![Channel](/images/universal_interface_model/Channel.png){:class="img-responsive"}Channel
 This element is based on a *SysML Flow Property* with a dedicated stereotype that allows to define the flow direction and other specifications.
+It's concept is explained in the [Universal Interface Model](/concepts/modeling_framework/uim.html).
+It can be added as an element to a [Technical Interface Type](#technical-interface-type).
+Channels enable signal/information transport between elements that are connected with an interface connection that has such an interface type (with a channel).
+A channel has an own type (the type of the transported signal/information), which can be any pre-defined basic data type or a new user-defined data type (see [Data Types](/plugin/data_types.html)).